Do We Fully Understand Students' Knowledge States? Identifying and Mitigating Answer Bias in Knowledge Tracing: Causality Perspective of Knowledge Tracing

 \subsection{Counterfactual Reasoning}

-Causality analysis involves quantifying the causal effect by comparing two potential outcomes of the same individual under two different treatments~\cite{rubin1978bayesian,robins1986new}.
+Causal inference involves quantifying the causal effect by comparing two potential outcomes of the same individual under two different treatments~\cite{rubin1978bayesian,robins1986new}.
 For example, the effect of a drug on a disease can be measured by the difference in health state of patients who take the drug (i.e., under the treatment condition) versus those who do not take the drug (i.e., under the no-treatment condition).

 Given the three paths connected to $R$ in Fig.~\ref{fig:causal_graph}\subref{subfig: SCM}, i.e., $S \to R$, $Q \to R$, and $K \to R$, the value of $R$ can be determined by the values of $S$ and $Q$, i.e.,